skewballfox/sniper/README.md

   - [ ] implement missing basic server calls(such as `get_library`)
   - [ ] refactor/improve once I have a minimal working state

+## Update on progress

+I'm doing a bit of research on similar editor extensions to figure out what function calls are necessary, and working on a way to make much of the work editor independent.

+with any luck implementing this in a given editor will be a matter of implementing function calls
 ## Description

 Sniper is an editor agnostic snippet manager.
 The snippet syntax is currently superset of that defined by the [LSP's snippet syntax specification](https://github.com/microsoft/language-server-protocol/blob/master/snippetSyntax.md).
 While right now the snippet directory is static (located at `~/.config/sniper`), this means existing vscode snippets are compatible.